Sentence clause structure: Complex and compound-complex sentences

 In the first example, the restrictive relative clause who has been deceived specifies or defines the meaning of him in the independent clause, Let him complain.
 In the second example, the non-restrictive relative clause who have never known your family describes you in the independent clause, You see them standing around you.

 A noun clause is a dependent clause that functions like a noun.
-A noun clause may function as the subject of a clause, a predicate nominative or an object.
+A noun clause may function as the subject of a clause, a predicate nominative, an object or an appositive.